 1. Non-Paying Tenants

 Unpaid rent may be the most frequent problem landlords face.
-When tenants make excuses or try to avoid collection efforts, the best response is to stay calm but firm.
+When tenants make excuses or try to avoid collection efforts, the best response is to stay calm but fast.
 Ask questions to make sure tenants aren’t withholding rent because of a dispute about maintenance or other issues.
 Keep records of all communication.
 You may need the documentation if you have to take legal action.

 2. Tenants Abandon the Property

 What could be more frustrating than a non-paying tenant?
 A tenant who has stopped paying the rent and seemingly vanished – while leaving the property cluttered with personal belongings.

 Your first instinct might be to throw everything out, clean up the property, and rent it out again.
 But before you do, check with an attorney.
 Mishandling a tenant’s possessions can land you in legal hot water.